opendatamesh-initiative/odm-specification-dpdescriptor/docs/overview/charter.md

 # Charter

 This page describes what the specification is about, its goals and scope.
-Start from here to understand if this specification feets with your needs or not before to deep dive in other parts of the documentation.
+Start from here to understand if this specification feets with your needs or not, before to deep dive in other parts of the documentation.

 ## Specification
 The [Data Product Descriptor Specification (DPDS)](../references/specifications/last.md) is a declarative and technology independent *open standard* that can be used to describe a [data product](../concepts/data-product.md) in all its components through a <a href="https://www.json.org/" target="_blank">JSON :octicons-link-external-24:</a> or <a href="https://yaml.org/" target="_blank">YAML :octicons-link-external-24:</a> document.
 It allows human agents (e.g. analysts, data scientists, etc..) and digital agents (e.g. other data products, BI tools, planes of the underlying mesh platform, etc..) to operate, discover and access a data product.
 When properly defined, external agents can understand and interact with the data product with a minimal amount of cognitive load and implementation logic.